truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/SettingUpStaticIPs.md

 ## Returning to DHCP from Static IP
 Only one interface can use DHCP to assign the IP address and that is likely the primary network interface.
-If you do not have a existing network interface set to use DHCP you can convert an interface from static IP to DHCP.
+If you do not have an existing network interface set to use DHCP you can convert an interface from static IP to DHCP.

 To switch/return to using DHCP: